Joseph Desha: Service in the House and the War of 1812

 Desha was elected without opposition to the first of six consecutive terms in the U.S. House of Representatives in 1807.
 Though he was known as a capable orator, he did not speak often, claiming it was best "to think much and speak but little."
 He opposed renewing the charter of the First Bank of the United States because most of the bank's investors were foreigners.
 Specifically, he was concerned about the fact King George III of Great Britain was a major shareholder.
 (It was thought by many that the British monarch was on the verge of madness at this time.)
 The bank's charter ultimately was not renewed in 1811.

 Early in his career, Desha advocated an adequate army to defend American territory from Great Britain and France.
 He supported President Thomas Jefferson's Embargo Act of 1807 and related enforcement legislation.
 He was considered a war hawk, and House Speaker Henry Clay, a fellow Kentuckian and leader of the War Hawks in the House, selected him to serve on the House Foreign Relations Committee during the Twelfth Congress (1811–13).
-Consistent with Clay's expectations, Desha consistently supported the war measures brought before the House, including bills to arm merchant ships, increase the number of regular troops in U.S. Army, and authorize President James Madison to accept volunteer units for military service.
+Consistent with Clay's expectations, Desha consistently supported the war measures brought before the House, including bills to arm merchant ships, increase the number of regular troops in the U.S. Army, and authorize President James Madison to accept volunteer units for military service.
 Proclaiming his dissatisfaction with Macon's Bill Number 1, he maintained that all embargoes and sanctions would fail as long as "the British have a Canada or a Nova Scotia on the continent of America", although he acknowledged the high cost in both money and lives that annexation of Canada would entail.
 On June 4, 1812, he voted in favor of a declaration of war on Great Britain, officially beginning the War of 1812.

 Desha returned to Kentucky after the congressional session.
 He responded to Governor Isaac Shelby's call for volunteers to serve in William Henry Harrison's campaign into Upper Canada.
 He was commissioned a major general and given command of the 2nd Division of Kentucky militia.
 The 3,500-man division, composed of the 2nd and 5th Brigades and the 11th Regiment, assembled on the Ohio River at Newport, Kentucky.
 They joined Harrison in forcing the British retreat from Detroit and held the Indian allies of the British off his left flank during the American victory at the Battle of the Thames on October 5, 1813.
 According to historian Bennett H. Young, Desha's old friend William Whitley had a premonition of his own death the night before the battle and gave his rifle and powderhorn to Desha, asking him to convey it to his widow, along with a message of his affection.
 Whitley was indeed killed in the fighting the following day.